Angela P Ricci Angela P Ricci

 Contrary to Interleaf or other proprietary platform, the web does not depend on a private company that may one day get tired of it, or realize that it is not making enough money and simply make it disappear: thanks to CERN and Sir Tim Berners-Lee, the web platform became of public domain in 1993.
 The web is ours.

-The web does not depend of a private company, and they do not like it; that's why they are always trying to create more and more silos, so web users are unconsciously trapped in a controled space, where companies can make money with our content.
+The web does not depend of a private company, and private companies do not like it; that's why they are always trying to create more and more silos, so web users are unconsciously trapped in a controled space, where companies can make money with our content.

 To own your content is one of the principals of the indieweb.